Jachdich/planet-client/README.md

 #### width

 The width of the tile, in pixels.
-This is half of the height of a square tile.
+This is double of the height of a square tile.

 ### considerations when creating a texture

 The texture is drawn one tile below the top of the image, to allow for tall tiles like trees.
+This means your texture should contain some empty space at the top before the actual texture starts, in the same way that the current textures do.
 More to come.